michael2012z/BitBible/markdown/KJV/files/1Kgs.md

 9. And in the twentieth year of Jeroboam king of Israel reigned Asa over Judah.

 10. And forty and one years reigned he in Jerusalem.
-And his mother’s name was Maachah, the daughter of Abishalom.mother’s: that is, grandmother’s
+And his mother’s name was Maachah, the daughter of Abishalom.

 11. And Asa did that which was right in the eyes of the Lord, as did David his father.

 12. And he took away the sodomites out of the land, and removed all the idols that his fathers had made.

-13. And also Maachah his mother, even her he removed from being queen, because she had made an idol in a grove; and Asa destroyed her idol, and burnt it by the brook Kidron.destroyed: Heb. cut off
+13. And also Maachah his mother, even her he removed from being queen, because she had made an idol in a grove; and Asa destroyed her idol, and burnt it by the brook Kidron.

 14. But the high places were not removed: nevertheless Asa’s heart was perfect with the Lord all his days.

-15. And he brought in the things which his father had dedicated, and the things which himself had dedicated, into the house of the Lord, silver, and gold, and vessels.things: Heb. holy
+15. And he brought in the things which his father had dedicated, and the things which himself had dedicated, into the house of the Lord, silver, and gold, and vessels.

 16. And there was war between Asa and Baasha king of Israel all their days.